Ohphara/recognition-unified/README.md

-#### main()
+#### `main()`

 This is the main execution function of the program.
 It uses argparse to receive the following arguments:

 - `--crop`: If this option is enabled, the input video will be cropped using a crop algorithm.
-- '--sample': Sets the frame sampling interval when the crop option is enabled.
+- `--sample`: Sets the frame sampling interval when the crop option is enabled.
 The default value is 10.
-- '--save': If this option is enabled, the cropped video file will be saved.
+- `--save`: If this option is enabled, the cropped video file will be saved.
-- '--mode': Sets the operation mode.
+- `--mode`: Sets the operation mode.
 You must select either 'video' or 'eval'.
-- '--path': Sets the video path in 'video' mode.
+- `--path`: Sets the video path in 'video' mode.

 Based on the input arguments, the function performs the following processes: